jvorob/cpm-firmware/README.md

 from the electric potential it's designed to measure.
 It transmits measurements several times a day over a [LoRa](https://en.wikipedia.org/wiki/LoRa) radio, (range of up to 5-15km, depending on conditions)

-For more info, please refer to this repo's [wiki](https://github.com/jvorob/cpm-firmware/wiki)

 ![Photo of the sensor board](board_photo.jpg)